gdiaz384/py3TranslateLLM/README.md

 - For the supported encodings see: [standard-encodings](//docs.python.org/3.7/library/codecs.html#standard-encodings).
 Common encodings:
     - `utf-8` - If at all possible, please only use `utf-8`, and use it for absolutely everything.
         - py3TranslateLLM uses `utf-8` as the default encoding for everything except kirikiri.
-    - `shift-jis` - Required by the kirikiri game engine and many Japanese visual novels/games/media.
+    - `shift-jis` - Required by the kirikiri game engine and many Japanese visual novels, games, programs, and media in general.
     - `utf-16-le` - a.k.a. `ucs2-bom-le`.
 Alternative encoding used by the kirikiri game engine.
-Todo: Double check this.
+TODO: Double check this.
     - `cp437` - This is the old IBM/DOS code page for English that Windows with an English locale often uses by default.
 Thus, this is very often the encoding used by `cmd.exe`.
     - `cp1252` - This is the code page for western european languages that Windows with an English locale often uses by default.
 Thus, this is very often the encoding used by `cmd.exe`.
 - Windows specific notes: